 But let’s look at the data.

-Taking into consideration a 49-month period, we can see that Telegram had a 471.24% growth rate in user base, from 35 million monthly users in March 2014 to 200 million in March 2018.
-That averages to a growth of 9.62% per month.
+Taking into consideration a 49-month period, we can see that Telegram had a 571.24% growth in user base, from 35 million monthly users in March 2014 to 200 million in March 2018.
+That averages to a growth of 11.65% per month.

 It definitely looks like Telegram is growing twice as much as WhatsApp.
 But let’s not jump to conclusions.

 It’s a known fact that growth rate slows down as size increases, and being the giant that it is, it would be nearly impossible for WhatsApp to match the growth rate of Telegram.
-The International Telecommunication Union estimated that around 3.2 billion people would be online by the end of the year.
-That means that WhatsApp has reached 50% of its maximum possible audience, while Telegram barely passed the 6% mark.
+In 2019 there were around 4.4 billion internet users.
+That means that WhatsApp is at 36.4% of its maximum possible audience, while Telegram is barely at the 4.55% mark.

 Yet while the growth of WhatsApp is supported by Facebook, Telegram doesn’t really have any social media giant to help it grow.

-Moreso, while WhatsApp will probably introduce a global yearly fee for its service, Telegram’s revenue model is not based on monthly subscriptions, ads, or any other form of payment.
+On the other hand Telegram’s revenue model is quite transparent.
+The app is free of ads or any other form of payment.
 They rely solely on donations.
 Pavel Durov, the app’s owner, declared that Telegram wasn’t created for profit and that he doesn’t have any plans of selling it in the future.